douglasAtJoyent/DayInTheLifeOfTriton/README.md

 Where host/port is the endpoint for your Triton, and the script location is the location of the gen_key3.sh script that is in this repo.
 </li>
-<li>  Verify that the Users Data Set node is pointing at the correct CSV file.</li>
+<li>  Verify that the Users Data Set node is pointing at the CSV file produced from the setup script.</li>
 <li>  Change the thread information at the top level thread (Day in the life of Thread) to 1 thread, 1 user, and click the run icon
 in the menu bar.
 Then lok at the View Results Tree and verify that the simple test has ran successfully.
 If it has simply configure the node to your tests parameters, and save the file.
 If it has not you should diagnose the problem (TODO: Add